Creating your CV

 Education and Qualifications:

-Work backwards, starting with university, followed by your high school (A-Levels, GCSEs or equivalents).
+Start with university (your most recent experience) first and work backwards, so A-Levels would come next, then GCSEs (or equivalents).
 If you have not yet graduated you can give your predicted or expected degree results e.g. BSc (Hons) Computer Science – expected 2:1.

 There is no need to put education prior to high school in a CV.
 Put the full name, dates, and overall grades acquired for each qualification.
 You don't have to write the full address of each institution - the city or town will do if it's not obvious from the institution name.